Aypp23/studybuddy/README.md

 # studybuddy
-A simple chat app to connect with your study buds ;) Live link: http://studibudi.herokuapp.com
+A simple chat app to connect with your study buddies ;)

+Live link: http://studibudi.herokuapp.com